mocquaischristopher/mocquaischristopher/README.md

 # Welcome in my github page 👋

-Hello.
+Hello there.
-My name is Christopher, i am 34 years.
-I was a formation of CDA at Valenciennes
+My name is Christopher, i am 34 years. i am a young developer and i was a formation of CDA at Valenciennes.